Northwest Airlines Flight 710: Investigation

-Agents from the Federal Bureau of Investigation (FBI) were the primary investigators into whether a bomb or other sabotage had brought down the aircraft.
-The previous November, National Airlines Flight 967 had vanished over the Gulf of Mexico during a flight from Tampa, Florida to New Orleans.
+Agents from the FBI were the primary investigators into whether a bomb or other sabotage had brought down the aircraft.
+The previous November, National Airlines Flight 967 had vanished over the Gulf of Mexico during a flight from Tampa, Florida, to New Orleans.
 The crash was widely suspected to have been caused by a bomb explosion, but the aircraft had never been found.
 In January, National Airlines Flight 2511 crashed in North Carolina after a heavily insured passenger detonated a bomb in the cabin.
 Two hours after Flight 710 had crashed, an anonymous caller telephoned the Chicago Police Department and said that there was a bomb on a plane at Midway Airport.
 Officers investigated, but they were not sure whether the caller was referring to Flight 710 or a different plane at Chicago.
 The suspected bombings of the two National Airlines flights in the previous months had led to a spike in the number of bomb hoaxes that were being called in to officials.
-The day after the accident, another anonymous bomb threat caused a Delta Airlines plane en route from Memphis to Atlanta to perform an emergency return to Memphis where the aircraft was evacuated.
+The day after the accident, another anonymous bomb threat caused a Delta Air Lines plane en route from Memphis to Atlanta to perform an emergency return to Memphis where the aircraft was evacuated.
 Three days after the crash, the family of an Federal Aviation Agency (FAA) employee involved with the Flight 710 investigation received an anonymous telephone call that said that his plane would be "bombed" during his flight home to Indianapolis that night.
 The skyrocketing number of bomb hoaxes across the country led to the FBI going public with an aggressive program to prosecute people who make bomb threats.
 In the 1960 fiscal year, the FBI opened 484 cases of false reports of bombs, compared to 275 that had been made in 1959.
 United States Attorneys authorized prosecution in 94 of the cases, and 47 people were convicted.
 Despite the rampant bomb threats that were coming in, a CAB spokesman said that the possibility that a bomb had caused the crash of Flight 710 was "very remote".